PurpurMC/PurpurClient/README.md

 * Fix warnings in logs about invalid flying attributes [Purpur-744](https://github.com/PurpurMC/Purpur/pull/744)
 * Fix debug markers ignoring the blue and red values that are set [MC-234030](https://bugs.mojang.com/browse/MC-234030) (Shows as Unresolved even though it's been fixed)
 * Fix client preemptively removing item entities from the world (MC-???)
+* Displays Custom Enchantments instead of stripping them from the client (1.20.5 - the Components Update)

 Note: PurpurClient adds a fancy animated splash screen on game startup alongside a better window title message.
 Both of these can be disabled in the config if preferred.